OpenCodeList Specification¶

 key Object¶

-object defines a unique key for the code list:
+The key object defines a unique key for the code list:

 A JSON string with the unique ID of the key.
 This property is REQUIRED.